Every Year in September during the Childhood Cancer Summit and CureFest I remember five years ago, meeting Carson’s mother and Max’s grandfather.

 Richard Plotkin, a retired lawyer, read a book written by Annette Leslie’s, then 17 year-old son, Carson.
 He was drawn to Carson’s book because he is also Vice Chairman of Max Cure, a foundation named after his grandson Max who is a cancer survivor.
 Richard liked the little book wrapped in a plain brown cover so much that he bought thirty copies and passed them out to friends.
 My daughter Beth Anne was a recipient of Richard’s generosity.
 She read it and when I joined in her fight against childhood cancer, she gave me the book to read.
 We both thought it was an excellent book and one that would benefit anyone dealing in childhood cancer.
 Ever since reading the book, I have always had the most difficult time writing the word, “cancer.”
 In his book, Carson said we should never, ever capitalize the word because it was not worthy and did not deserve the honor of being capitalized.
 He was 100% right.

-This year at the fourth Congressional Caucus we met Annette again.
+The next year at the fourth Congressional Caucus we met Annette again.
 This time she was a featured speaker at the 2013 Hyundai Hope on Wheels Gala which we attended in the evening after the caucus.
 Hyundai Motor Company was celebrating their fifteen years involvement and over $72,000,000 in grants and contributions to childhood cancer research they had made during that time.
+Now, I believe the total exceeds $120,000,000 in grants and contributions.
 For this wonderful event, Hyundai brought together some of their top participating dealers, researchers, oncologists, representatives of major medical institutions and the object of everyone’s attention, the children and their families that have been affected by cancer.

 I asked Annette to allow Four Square Clobbers cancer to publish her speech and she graciously consented.